Lukatc/Recipe-Manager/README.md

   • Add, edit and delete recipes with title, category, difficulty, servings and ingredient list
   • Full-screen detail view showing all ingredients and instructions
   • Mark recipes as "favorites" for quick access
-* **Search & Filter**
-  • Search recipes by title
-  • Filter by category or show only favorites
 * **Meal Planning**
   • Build a daily meal plan by selecting from your saved recipes
   • View & remove planned meals in a dedicated fragment